telerik/blazor-docs/_contentTemplates/common/dropdowns-virtualization.md

 #value-mapper-text
 the component will call this method to request the model that matches the `Value` it has set.
-This is required because with remote data the `Value` may not be in the initial collection of `Data` that the component has, and so there would otherwise be no way to extract the `DataTextField` from it to render it.
+This is required because with remote data the `Value` may not be in the initial collection of data that the component has, and so there would otherwise be no way to extract the `DataTextField` from it to render it.
 Usually, this method will be called on the initial render only to fetch the data item for the current selection.
 #end

 #remote-data-specifics
 * `OnRead` - `EventCallback` - the component will call this event when the user scrolls with the corresponding offset (`Skip`), `PageSize` and any filters.
 This lets you optimize the data queries and return only what is needed at the moment, when it is needed.

-* `TotalCount` - `int` - the total number of items that the dropdown can have.
-Needs to take into account any current filtering.
-#end
+Set the `args.Data` and `args.Total` properties of the event argument object.